tnwinc/Isolate/Readme.md

 ```
 `mapAsFactory` allows you to provide a dynamically generated standin implementation
 to inject with the possibility to customize the standin to the requested
-module details. `mapAsFactory` follows the same _matcher_ rules described in the
+module details.
+It is also possible to specify a factory that only applies to the requested module when called from a specified module (or matcher), in which case, a standing specified only for a specified calling module will supersede a generic standin in cases where it is valid to apply it. `mapAsFactory` follows the same _matcher_ rules described in the
 _passthru_ section above.

 This option expects to be provided a matcher and a function which